spencexd7/violet/readme.md

 ## Overview

-Fault is a multifunctional bot designed to perform a range of unique & cool functions on discord.
+Violet is a multifunctional bot designed to perform a range of unique & cool functions on discord.

 ## Functions